-Dr. Gillian Strudwick is the Chief Nursing Executive (Interim) and an Independent Scientist at the Centre for Addiction and Mental Health.
-She is an Assistant Professor (Status) at the Institute of Health Policy, Management and Evaluation at the University of Toronto.
+Dr. Gillian Strudwick is a Senior Scientist and Chief Clinical Informatics Officer at the Centre for Addiction and Mental Health.
+She is an Associate Professor (Status) at the Institute of Health Policy, Management and Evaluation at the University of Toronto.
 She holds academic appointments at Western University and the University of Victoria, and is currently the President of the Ontario Nursing Informatics Group.
-As a tri-council funded researcher, Dr. Strudwick conducts studies in the fields of digital mental health care and informatics.
+She is a board member for AMS Healthcare and the Village Family Health Team.

 Areas of Research